-Each of us possesses the inner wisdom to guide our unique healing journey.
-Gina utilizes compassion, attunement, and mindfulness to help connect with this wisdom.
+Gina utilizes compassion, attunement, and mindfulness to help clients connect with their inner wisdom that guides each person’s unique healing journey.
 Her therapeutic process is person-centered and strengths-based, drawing upon creativity, warmth, and humor in each clinical relationship.

-Gina is trained in expressive arts therapy, mindfulness, body-oriented psychotherapy, and Brainspotting.
-Gina is a Licensed Mental Health Counselor (LMHC) in Massachusetts and is currently working towards obtaining California licensure.
+Gina is trained in expressive arts therapy, mindfulness, body-oriented psychotherapy, Brainspotting levels 1 and 2, and RITTM, and is a Licensed Professional Clinical Counselor.
 She continues to maintain an active connection with the arts as a way to support both her personal and professional development.

 Maia Akiva is a Motivational Speaker, Entertainer, Facilitator, a reality bender and an emotional researcher who dips into every flavor of human behavior and self-discovery using self-help fiction, magical realism, original visual storytelling and and emotional coaching.